allenai/unified-io-2/README.md

 The target dataset must have metrics registered with seqio.
 Evaluations script can be similarly made more efficient by only using the needed modalities and choosing the sequence lengths appropriately.
-Note most of our official results come from collecting outputs and the running offline evaluations, the metrics here are used mostly for validation scores.
+Note most of our official results come from collecting outputs and then running offline evaluations, the metrics here are used mostly for validation scores.